For Ready to Ship Engagement Rings Click Here

 Price Tag

-Most people set a budget when looking for a diamond engagement ring.
+Most people set a budget when looking for a diamond engagement ring (especially if it’s paired with a lab made diamond).
 Whether you’re looking to buy one that’s already made or you’re looking to design a custom engagement ring, the platinum option will always be more expensive.
 There are two very straight forward reasons.
 First of all, there is less platinum in the world, therefore it’s harder to find.
 This limit in supply makes it a more expensive mineral compared to gold to begin with.
 Secondly, platinum is actually heavier than gold.
 This means that if you were to have the same size, shape and thickness of both a white gold band and platinum band, the platinum would be heavier.
 So there is actually more platinum used to create the same sized band.
 Consequently, the price will be higher because you are using more material and the material is more expensive.

 The Winner